 What is SPF?

-Sender Policy Framework or SPF detects fraudulent and spam emails by checking that they have been sent by an authorized host from the stated domain.
+SPF detects fraudulent emails by checking that they were sent by an authorized host from the stated domain.
+It relies on DNS TXT records and IP address validation.

 What is DMARC?